-Pictured here prior to collection in October 2002, the tree was 6ft+ including the long whips of growth at the very top of the tree.
+Pictured here prior to collection in October 2002, the tree was 6ft/180cm+ in height, including the long whips of growth at the very top of the tree.

 The above ground part of a tree will very often be a mirror image of the below ground part.

-Immediately after collection the tree was heavily pruned to find the trunkline; any branches that were too thick or ill-positioned were removed.
+October 2002: Immediately after collection the tree was heavily pruned to find a trunkline suitable forbonsai; any branches that were too thick or ill-positioned were removed.

-It is better to remove branches on Hawthorn that are too thick for future use at the time of collection for a variety of reasons.
-The main benefit is that it causes extraordinary backbudding from the trunk, these new shoots being perfect for building a new branch structure.
+It is better to remove branches on Hawthorn that are too thick for future use, at the time of collection, for a variety of reasons.
+The main benefit is that it causes better backbudding from the trunk itself, and these new buds lead to shoots that are great for building a new branch structure.

 At this point I retained the low 'second trunk' at the base.
 Ultimately however, I decided against styling this tree as a twin trunk.

 September 2003.
 Although the tree had recovered well from being collected in the wild, the new growth still looked very thin on such a tall tree.